midonet/midonet-sandbox/README.md

     $CLI_COMMAND tunnel-zone $TZONEID add member host $HOST0_ID address $MIDOLMAN1_IP
     $CLI_COMMAND tunnel-zone $TZONEID add member host $HOST1_ID address $MIDOLMAN2_IP

+### Specifying override folder and provisioning scripts in the flavour yaml

+You can also specify the override folder and the provisioning scripts in the flavour yaml filed you use to start up a sandbox.
+For that, just add the relative paths starting where the `sandbox-manage` command is executed, somewhere in your flavour, at the same level as other service definitions (here's an example, it may differ in your local environment):

+    [...]
+    neutron:
+      extends:
+        file: $BASE/neutron.yml
+        service: neutron
+      image: sandbox/neutron:kilo
+      hostname: neutron
+      links:
+      - "keystone:keystone"
+      - "cluster:midonetapi"

+    provision: sandbox/provision/all-provisioning.sh

+    override: sandbox/override_v2

+These options can be overridden through the command line as explained in the previous sections.
+Now, to start a sandbox, you just need to specify the flavour definiton without needing to also specify the provision and override options.

 ### Pushing and pulling from an external registry

 By default, sandbox-manage pulls and pushes to the default registry in docker `index.docker.io`.
 If you need to interact with a different docker registry, a couple of config parameters should be added to the `sandbox.conf` file.